google/codeworld/web/help/GuideUnit1.md

     nametag = circle(10)
     ~~~~~

-    One line says `nametag` means the text "Victor", but the second line
+    One line says `nametag` means a picture of the text "Victor", but the
-    says that `nametag` instead means a circle with a radius of 10.
-So
+    second line says that `nametag` instead means a circle with a radius of
-    which is it?
+    10. So which is it?
 You probably meant for `nametag` to include both.
-To
-    do that, you would write one definition for `nametag`, and use
+    To do that, you would write one definition for `nametag`, and use
     **`&`** to combine the parts.
 Like this:

     ~~~~~ . clickable